pei-lu/fa24-labs/docs/docs/lab1/part1.md

 This basic function is quite straightforward.
 Initially, you will focus on keeping track of hours, minutes, and seconds, setting aside more complex temporal concepts for later exploration.

-The relationship between these three units of time is elegantly encapsulated in the conventional Babylonian system of 24 hours, 60 minutes, and 60 seconds, as shown in Figure 1.
+The relationship between these three units of time is elegantly encapsulated in the conventional Babylonian system of 24 hours, 60 minutes, and 60 seconds, as shown in [Figure 1](/docs/lab1/part1#figure-1).
 To simplify your task, your mentor has provided a `ClockDev` component that already handles these fundamental timekeeping functions, allowing you to focus on more advanced features in the upcoming parts of your project.

 ## Goals

-1. Learn how to use Digital
+1. Learn how to use *Digital* for this course
 2. Create a clock capable of:
     - Displaying the current time
     - Setting the current time